 Transiting midgut cells without replication.
-It has been suggested that under some circumstances nucleocapsids can transit through gut cells, bypassing replication, and bud directly into the hemolymph (19), or tracheal cells (36).
+It has been suggested that under some circumstances nucleocapsids can transit through gut cells, bypassing replication, and bud directly into the hemolymph [25], or tracheal cells [50].
 This may be a mechanism for accelerating systemic infection and avoiding replication in gut cells that may be sloughed and eliminated from the insect.
-Genomes of all sequenced Group I viruses have both early and late promoter consensus sequences upstream of their gp64 envelope fusion protein genes.
+Genomes of all sequenced Group I viruses have both early and late promoter consensus sequences upstream of their ap64 envelope fusion protein genes.
 Expression of gp64 from the early promoter may prepare cell membranes for budding such that some nucleocapsids might directly transit the cell and bud without undergoing replication.
-When the early promoter was eliminated in the regulatory region of the AcMNPV gp64 gene, a delay in the time course of infections initiated by oral, but not intrahemocelic inoculation of insects was observed (37, 38).
+When the early promoter was eliminated in the regulatory region of the AcMNPV gp64 gene, a delay in the time course of infections initiated by oral, but not intrahemocelic inoculation of insects was observed [51, 52].
+In addition, when T. ni cells are infected at high moi (200), many virions appear to become associated with the plasma membrane from within the cell [28].
 This theory is applicable only to the MNPV type of virus, because it is dependent upon a cluster of connected nucleocapsids simultaneously infecting single cells, after which they would have to become separated in the cytoplasm with some entering the nucleus to undergo conventional replication.
-These replicating virions would direct the early synthesis of GP64 to prepare the cell membrane for budding of the nonreplicated nucleocapsids that transit directly through the cell.
+These replicating virions would direct the early synthesis of GP64 to prepare the cell membrane for budding of the nonreplicated nucleocapsids that transit directly through the cell possibly facilitated by the vFGF pathway described above.
 The theory is complicated by a lack of understanding of the MNPV type of virion morphology because it appears to lack a genetic determinant (see Chapter 1).
 A similar combination of early and late promoters is also present upstream of almost all of the F genes of Group II viruses suggesting that these two types of envelope fusion proteins (F and GP64) may be regulated in a similar manner.
-Whereas most of the Group I viruses are of the MNPV type (BmNPV may be an exception since single nucleocapsids predominate (39)), Group II viruses can be either MNPV or SNPV.
-For SNPVs, it is difficult to link the regulation of the fusion protein to the transit of the virus, because it would require extremely high levels of virus to ensure infection of single cells with more than one virion so that both transit and fusion protein synthesis could occur in the same cell.
-In contrast to the regulatory region of the F gene in Group II viruses, the regulatory region of the F gene orthologs in nine sequenced granulovirus genomes examined, lack conventional early promoter consensus sequences (TATA + CAGT) in the proper context and only 3 (AdorGV.
-AgseGV, CrleGV) have late promoter elements within 200 nt upstream of the ATG.
+Whereas most of the Group I viruses are of the MNPV type (BmNPV may be an exception since single nucleocapsids predominate [53]), Group II viruses can be either MNPV or SNPV.
+For SNPVs, it is difficult to link the regulation of the fusion protein to the transit of the virus, because it would require extremely high levels of virus to ensure infection of single cells with more than one virion so that both transit and fusion protein synthesis could occur in the same cell. contrast to the regulatory region of the F gene in Group II viruses, the regulatory region of the F gene orthologs in nine sequenced granulovirus genomes examined, lack conventional early promoter consensus sequences (TATA + CAGT) in the proper context and only 3 (AdorGV, AgseGV, CrleGV) have late promoter elements within 200 nt upstream of the ATG.